Toward Data Efficient Model Merging between Different Datasets without Performance Degradation: Related Work

-{\bf{Ensemble.}} Ensemble methods~\citep{breiman1996bagging,wolpert1992stacked,schapire1999brief} have a long history and improve the accuracy by taking an average of the predictions of several different models.
-An ensemble method is used as a baseline for model merging on the single dataset, since an ensemble of models trained with different random seeds can improve the accuracy.
+{\bf{Ensemble.}} Ensemble methods~\citep{breiman1996bagging,wolpert1992stacked,schapire1999brief} improve the accuracy by taking the average of the predictions of several different models.
 As was shown in Sec.~\ref{sec:experiments}, the ensemble method works surprisingly well for merging between different datasets.
-Ensemble methods have disadvantages in terms of computational cost and memory efficiency since they use the predictions of all models in inference.
-This approach is expensive for many applications where computational resources are limited, especially given the increasingly large size of modern deep learning models.
+However, ensemble methods have disadvantages in terms of computational cost and memory efficiency since they use the predictions of all models in inference.

-{\bf{LMC.}} The concept of mode connection, where the optimal weights of the scholastic gradient decent (SGD) have connected paths between each other, was introduced by~\citet{garipov2018loss}.
-Furthermore, \citet{frankle2020linear} proposed the LMC and found a relationship between the LMC and the Lottery Hypothesis~\citep{frankle2018the}.
+{\bf{LMC.}} The concept of mode connection, where the optimal weights of the scholastic gradient descent (SGD) have connected paths between each other, was introduced by Timur~\citep{garipov2018loss}.
+Furthermore, Jonathan~\citep{frankle2020linear} proposed the LMC and found a relationship between the LMC and the Lottery Hypothesis~\citep{frankle2018the}.
 It has been reported that LMC is valid if the neurons of two networks trained with different random seeds are appropriately permuted~\citep{entezari2021role,ainsworth2023git}.
 Furthermore, LMC has been reported to be valid between fine-tuning models trained with different random seeds from a single pre-training model~\citep{NEURIPS2020_0607f4c7}.
 Thus, LMC has attracted attention as a tool for understanding SGD, the Lottery Hypothesis, and fine-tuning.

-{\bf{Merging Methods.}} Several methods have been proposed for merging trained models into a single model, such as taking the simple average of the weights~\citep{akhlaghi2018}, using Hessian information on losses~\citep{leontev2020non,he2018multi}, using optimal transport (OT)~\citep{singh2020model}, and using neuronal permutations~\citep{ainsworth2023git}.
-These methods\footnote{EWC~\citep{leontev2020non} addresses model merging between datasets without label leakage.
-However, EWC differs from the problem setting of this paper due to its special setting of merging between fine-tuned models from a single pre-trained model.
-Therefore, it is outside the scope of our paper.} focus on model merging on a single dataset or on different datasets that are pseudo-created by changing the proportion of datasets on a label, called a label-leaked dataset.
-This paper focuses on model merging between different datasets that do not leak labels.